It is nearly Christmas, which means many will be switching to their festive playlists in the run-up to the big day.

 9) HURTS – ALL I WANT FOR CHRISTMAS IS NEW YEAR’S DAY

 Now for an “anti-Christmas” song from Manchester synth kings, Hurts.
 The story of just wanting to put the year behind you and move onto a fresh start in January, and I’m sure many will relate to the lyrics from Theo Hutchcraft and Adam Anderson.
 It followed stellar hits, “Better Than Love”, “Wonderful Life” and “Stay”, which saw the duo team up with longtime producer Joe Cross, now of the Courteeners.

 8) PAUL HEATON & JACQUI ABBOTT – CHRISTMAS (AND DAD WANTS HER BACK)

-Paul Heaton & Jacqui Abbott will headline Neighbourhood Weekender in 2023, and we were treated to a new Christmas release in 2020, a year before they headlined the second stage at the Warrington festival.
+Paul Heaton & Jacqui Abbott headlined Neighbourhood Weekender in 2023, and we were treated to a new Christmas release in 2020, a year before they headlined the second stage at the Warrington festival for the first time.
 The duo, formerly of The Beautiful South, performed their track live on quiz show Pointless as part of the Christmas special, which I’m sure may see a reprise this month.
 It’s a great song and everything we have come to expect from the pair, with their iconic, complimentary vocals now set to grace our Christmas playlists for years to come.